-We are a clinical-stage biotechnology company and, other than the years ended December 31, 2014 and 2013, we have recorded net losses in each annual reporting period since inception in 1996, and we do not expect to have sustained profitability for the foreseeable future.
-We had net losses of \$9.3 million for the six months ended June 30, 2016 and an accumulated deficit of \$129.0 million as of June 30, 2016, which were driven by expenses incurred in connection with our research programs and from general and administrative costs associated with our operations.
+We are a clinical stage biotechnology company and, other than the years ended December 31, 2014 and 2013, we have recorded net losses in each annual reporting period since inception in 1996, and we do not expect to have sustained profitability for the foreseeable future.
+We had net losses of \$3.8 million for the three months ended March 31, 2018 and an accumulated deficit of \$177.1 million as of March 31, 2018, which were driven by expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-We have devoted most of our financial resources to research and development, including our clinical and preclinical development activities.
-To date, we have financed our operations through the sale of equity securities, funding received from our licensees and collaborators and, to a lesser extent, government funding.
-Other than royalties we are eligible to receive from sales of Glybera under our license to uniQure Biopharma B.V., or uniQure, which we do not expect to be significant in the near-term, we have not generated any royalty revenue from product sales and our product candidates will require substantial additional investment before they will provide us with any product royalty revenue.
+We have devoted most of our financial resources to research and development, including our clinical and pre-clinical development activities.
+To date, we have financed our operations through the sale of equity securities, funding received from our licensees and collaborators, debt financing and, to a lesser extent, government funding.
+We have not generated any significant revenue from product sales and our product candidates will require substantial additional investment before they will provide us with any revenue.